DWYS: 1998–present: Yes! FM/Yes! The Best

 On December 6, 1998, 101.1 was re-launched as Yes!
 FM 101.1 with new call letters DWYS.
 Shifting to a mass-based format, similar to its sister station 90.7 Love Radio it quickly became the undisputed number 1 FM station from 1999 to 2002.

 In July 2002, all Manila Broadcasting Company (MBC) stations relocated from the FJE Building in Makati to the Star City Complex in Pasay, Philippines.

 In 2008, Yes!
 FM 101.1 underwent another repackaging, adopting the slogan "Automatic 'Yan!"
 (It's Automatic!).
 While its playlist closely mirrored that of 90.7 Love Radio, its overall programming maintained a distinct identity.

 As part of the "Radyo?
 Dalawa Lang Yan!" campaign, launched by Yes!
 FM and Love Radio in early 2011, a significant DJ reshuffle occurred in 2012.
 Several DJs from 90.7 Love Radio including Rica Herra, Missy Hista, Rico Pañero and Lala Banderas moved to Yes!
 FM 101.1.
 In exchange, Diego Bandido, Emma Harot, Kristine Dera and Robin Sienna transferred to Love Radio.
 This shift also coincided with Yes!
 FM 101.1's new "Hayahay" branding, a slogan that was subsequently adopted by other Yes!
 FM, Hot FM, and Love Radio stations.

 In 2014, Yes!
 FM was awarded the Gawad Tanglaw Hall of Fame award, having been awarded as the Best FM Station for five consecutive years.

-Since 2015, Yes!
-FM has integrated "Hayahay" quotes, often based on one-peso scenarios, into its on-air banters.
-For example, a common quote is: "Kung Piso lang sana ang hot meals sa Cebu Pacific...
-Ay!
-Hayahay ang Buhay!"
-(If only hot meals on Cebu Pacific were just one peso...
-Oh!
-Life is easy/comfortable!).

 On July 18, 2016, at 6:00 AM, the station rebranded as 101.1 Yes!
 The Best, adopting the new slogan, "The Millennials' Choice."
 This change also marked the removal of its Sunday playlist and shift in DJ on-air delivery, with hosts now speaking a mix of English and Tagalog, a departure from its sister station's style.
+Concurrently, all provincial Yes!
+FM stations were also rebranded as Yes!
+The Best.